Tahsin-Mayeesha/udacity-mlnd-deeplearning-capstone/capstone final report.md

 The goal is to train a CNN that would be able to classify fishes into these eight classes.

+Deep learning based techniques (CNNs)has been very popular in the last few years where they consistently outperformed traditional approaches for feature extraction to the point of winning imagenet challenges.
+In this project, transfer learning along with data augmentation will be used to train a convolutional neural network to classify images of fish to their respective classes.

+Transfer learning refers to the process of using the weights from pre-trained networks on large dataset.
+As the pre-trained networks have already learnt how to identify lower level features such as edges, lines, curves etc with the convolutional layers which is often the most computationally time consuming parts of the process, using those weights help the network to converge to a good score faster than training from scratch.
+Participants of similar image classification challenges in Kaggle such as [Diabetic Retinopathy](https://www.kaggle.com/c/diabetic-retinopathy-detection) , [Right Whale detection](https://deepsense.io/deep-learning-right-whale-recognition-kaggle/) (which is also a marine dataset)  has also used transfer learning successfully.

+To train a CNN model from scratch successfully, the dataset needs to be huge(which is definitely not the case here, the provided dataset from Kaggle is very small, only 3777 images for training) and machines with higher computational power is needed, preferably with GPU, which I don't have access to at this point.
+Fortunately many such networks such as RESNET, Inception-V3, VGG-16 pretrained on [imagenet challenge](http://www.image-net.org/challenges/LSVRC/) is available for use publicly and I'll be using one of them VGG-16, created by  [Oxford's Visual Geometry Group](http://www.robots.ox.ac.uk/~vgg/research/very_deep/)  for this competition.
+There's another version of VGG, namely VGG-19 with very similar level of accuracy, however using it is more computationally expensive so I'd not be using it.

 ### 1.3.
 Metrics

 The metric used for this Kaggle competition is **multi-class logarithmic loss** (also known as categorical cross entropy)

 $$